bukiro/PECS-Work-Assets/README.md

 - [ ] - Leshy
 - [x] - Lizardfolk
 - [ ] - Shoony
-- [x] Implement all Heritages (excluding Advanced Character Guide)
+- [x] Implement all Core and Character Guide Heritages
-- [x] Implement all Backgrounds (excluding Advanced Character Guide)
+- [x] Implement all Core and Character Guide Backgrounds
-- [ ] Implement all Classes and Multiclass Archetypes (excluding Advanced Character Guide)
+- [ ] Implement all Core and Character Guide Classes and Multiclass Archetypes
 - [ ] - Alchemist
 - [x] - Barbarian
 - [x] - Bard